kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Installation/FilesystemstructureOfThePlugin/Index.rst

 Ext:piwikintegration installs like a normal plugin.
 It needs to be installed as local extension.
-Additionally Ext:piwikintegration creates a folder typo3conf/piwik where piwik will reside.
+Additionally Ext:piwikintegration creates a folder typo3conf/piwik where Matomo will reside.